Bright From the Start isn’t what we do for ourselves, it isn’t what we do for you, it’s what we do for our puppies!

 Bright From the Start is a curated development enhancement plan implemented by myself and my husband after years of working with animals and many sleepless nights of research and trial and error.
-Some of what you will find below comes straight from my grooming table – I’ve spent countless hours training and handling very young puppies in desensitization, socialization and proper table behavior – some of it is from my husband’s knowledge of hunting and working with Brittanys in the field and understanding how to create an environment that plants the seeds for confident, well balanced puppies.
-Below you will find a step by step version of the plan that all Edenbright Brittany puppies participate in from day one.
+Some of what you will find below comes straight from my grooming table – I’ve spent countless hours training and handling very young puppies in desensitization, socialization and proper table behavior – some of it is from my husband’s knowledge of hunting and working with Brittanys in the field and understanding how to create an environment that plants the seeds for confident, well-balanced puppies.
+Below you will find a step-by-step version of the plan that all Edenbright Brittany puppies participate in from day one.
 This program changes a lot as we learn more about how our puppies fare in their new homes.
 We are always trying to improve the Bright from the Start Program.
 We believe learning and improving are never finished, and we believe we can always strive for a happier, more confident puppy with each litter.

-During the entire 8 weeks of the puppies lives at our home, they are handled very regularly.
-Between the ages of 4 weeks and 8 weeks, they are given two baths a week, their nails trimmed once a week with a Dremel, and daily de-sensitization training on their paws, bellies, ears and sanitary regions prepares them for regular handling at the vet and at the groomers.
-It also introduces them to loud noises, such as velocity dryers.
+During the entire 8 weeks of the puppy’s lives at our home, they are handled very regularly.
+Between the ages of 4 weeks and 8 weeks, they are given several baths, their nails trimmed regularly, and are treated to daily de-sensitization training on their paws, bellies, ears, and sanitary regions.
+This helps them become comfortable and familiar with grooming.

 Step Two – Play and Environment.
-As soon as the puppies begin to walk, see and hear (usually after three weeks) we introduce different textures, sounds and smells to the puppies environment.
-All the way up until they are ready for their new homes, Edenbright Puppies will have played with a myriad of cognitively interesting toys, heard the sounds of a household (television, music, phones ringing, running laughing children, dogs barking, pots clanking) and experienced many different indoor and outdoor environments.
-While that may not seem like its very important, many breeders do not allow their puppies to experience grass, dirt or carpet.
+As soon as the puppies begin to walk, see and hear (usually after three weeks) we introduce different textures, sounds and smells to the puppy’s environment.
+All the way up until they are ready for their new homes, Edenbright Puppies will have played with a myriad of cognitively interesting toys, and heard the sounds of a household (television, music, phones ringing, running laughing children, dogs barking, pots clanking) and experienced many different indoor and outdoor environments.
+While that may not seem like it’s very important, many breeders do not allow their puppies to experience grass, dirt, or carpet.
 Many breeders keep their puppies in a kennel until time to go home.
-This allows the breeder to have a job outside of the home.
-At Edenbright Brittanys, our dogs are my full-time job and therefore I am able to create situations that the puppies can play and learn in safely under my supervision.
+We don’t believe a puppy can be well-rounded unless it develops a sense of itself and its surroundings – cultivating confidence and stimulating brain growth by allowing puppies to experience and explore the world around them is the goal!

 Step Four – Socialization.
 Socialization is probably the most important part of this program.
-We begin by allowing mama free access to her babies at all times (except nap time after 5 weeks) for the duration of their lives here at Edenbright Kennels.
-Mama has a lot to teach her little ones, like bite inhibition, doggy language and how to be submissive.
+We begin by allowing mama access to her babies when she wants to see them (trust me, she will let us know!) for the duration of their lives here at Edenbright Kennels.
+Mama has a lot to teach her little ones, like bite inhibition, doggy language, and how to be submissive.
 Our puppies are also socialized with the family children.
-Brittanys as a breed and notoriously good with children, often allowing small children to pull, push, roll and tug without incident.
+Brittanys as a breed are notoriously good with children, often allowing small children to pull, push, roll and tug without incident.
 Our Brittanys are no different, and our puppies get a special start!